SEI-ATL-3-8/install-fest/README.md

 ```
 If you need to, you can visit the [homebrew website](https://brew.sh/) for more details.

 You may be prompted to install XCode command line tools.
-When prompted, click yes and you're homebrew installation will continue.
+When prompted, click yes and your homebrew installation will continue.

 After the installation process, run the command `brew doctor`.
 If any warnings or errors are displayed, we will need to resolve them before proceeding with the rest of the install fest.